timiskhakov/timiskhakov.github.io/posts/vectorized-computations-and-simd.md

 - Intel Core i7-8569U CPU 2.80GHz (Coffee Lake)
 - .NET Core SDK=3.1.100

-Bear in mind, though, we compare two methods, one of which is CPU-dependent, so your result might be very different.
+Bear in mind, though, we compare methods, one of which is CPU-dependent, so your result might be very different.

 ## Conclusion